escape/ELON/README.md

 **We find ourselves in an epoch that is part alpha, part beta—an unfinished code straddling democracy and authoritarianism.**

 Digital propaganda—often AI-assisted—threatens to undermine democratic processes and distort public discourse.
-The **ELON** framework (Expose, Learn, Organize, Neutralize) is our response: a methodology combining *ethical marketing*, *critical data analysis*, and *civic responsibility* to safeguard truth and transparency in digital campaigns.
+The **ELON** framework (Expose, Learn, Organize, Neutralize) is a methodology combining *ethical marketing*, *critical data analysis*, and *civic responsibility* to safeguard truth and transparency in digital campaigns.

 This repository provides:
 - The **ELON Manifesto** outlining core principles and commitments.